Dialectical Behavior Therapy (DBT)

 What is DBT?

 Dialectical Behavior Therapy (DBT) is a highly-effective, evidence-based therapy initially indicated to treat Borderline Personality Disorder (BPD), self-injurious behaviors, and suicidal thoughts and behaviors.
-Today it is used to treat many mental health conditions.
+Today, it is used to treat many mental health conditions.
+In fact, anyone can benefit from DBT!

 DBT Skills Training Groups

 The magic of DBT happens in skills training.
-We run weekly DBT skills training groups for adults, teens and families, advanced DBTers, and loved ones.
-Groups are made up of about 8 people and include 2 group leaders.
+We offer weekly DBT skills training groups for adults, teens and families, advanced DBTers, LGBTQ+, and loved ones.
+Groups are made up of about 6 to 8 clients or families and 2 group leaders.
 The skill topics covered include mindfulness, distress tolerance, interpersonal relationships, and emotional regulation.
-Typically, a new group starts every 8 weeks.
+Typically, a new group starts every 8-weeks and covers a new main topic.
+A mindfulness practice is provided every week and it takes 24-weeks to complete the program.